Frequently Asked Questions

 The San Diego Race for the Cure set for Sunday, November 2, 2014 is part of an international series with more than 140 events, locally managed by Komen Affiliates and Komen non-profit partners.
 For every dollar raised by the San Diego Race for the Cure, 75% stays here in our County to fund everything from free mammograms and surgery to meal delivery, child care and temporary financial aid.
 The remaining 25% goes into a pool of money from all 120 affiliates to fund international research.
 Next to the U.S. government, Susan G. Komen is the largest funder of breast cancer research in the world.

 The Susan G. Komen 3-Day is a national series with 14 events (7 events in 2014) centrally managed by the national Komen organization.
 The local affiliate does not produce this event.
 75 percent of net funds raised are allocated by Komen Headquarters for breast cancer research while 25 percent of net funds support the Affiliate Network.
-San Diego is one of the “host cities” of The 3 Day (taking place November 15, 16 and 17, 2013).
+San Diego is one of the “host cities” of The San Diego 3 Day Breast Cancer Walk that takes place November 21, 22 and 23, 2014.

 What about Planned Parenthood?